Horssen (1784): Return voyage with Mary Bryant

 Captain Gas was ordered for the return voyage to Europe before 17 December 1791, when the first call for a convoy of the four retourschips Vreedenburg, Horssen, Hoornweg, and Standvastigheid (a Hoeker bought in Rotterdam in 1785) was issued.
 After second (19 December) and third (20 December) drum calls for assembling the crews, the ships started their voyage on 21 December for Cape Town.
-On board of the mentioned first three ships, the recaptured escapees of the Bryant family held in irons, as well as 10 survivors of HMS Bounty and crew members of HMS Pandora including Captain Edwards, were transported as passengers.
-The Horssen had registered 124 person on board, i. e.
+On board of the mentioned first three ships, the recaptured escapees of the Bryant family held in irons, as well as 10 survivors of HMS Bounty and crew members of HMS Pandora including Captain Edward Edwards, were transported as passengers.
+Horssen had registered 124 person on board, i. e.
 105 seafarers, 7 soldiers and 12 passengers including one female and two male slaves, amongst them Mary Bryant and her daughter Charlotte.
 The ships arrived at Cape Town on 19 March 1792, after losing 8 seafarers.
 Mary Bryant, all the English persons, and others (totalling 15 people) were disembarked there.

 The Horssen left the Cape on 11 April, and finally reached Goeree on 12 July 1792.
 Later, Captain Gas acted as the Captain of VOC ship Siam travelling from Netherlands to Dutch Bengal late 1793, returning on 18 May 1795.
 In 1799 he lived still as a resident in Delft.